cravelweb/writebot/readme.md

 *Although the current version of the plugin does not implement the ghostwriter configuration file switching function, we are considering supporting switching and downloading of ghostwriter settings from the WordPress admin panel in the future.

-*If you are using it in an English environment, you can use the English
+*If you are using an English environment, rename the "ghost-en.json" file in the "/ghosts" directory to "ghost.json" to use the English ghostwriter (prompt). is possible.

+Ghostwriter configuration files are configured in json format.
+I wish I could explain the details one by one, but since the structure itself is simple, please customize it by referring to the included file.